wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-metadata/includes/3-web-pages.md

 > [!div class="mx-imgBorder"]
 > [![Content pages](../media/3-child-pages-ss.png)](../media/3-child-pages-ss.png#lightbox)

 As we mentioned above, the path of the request is used to locate the Webpage record, or the root Webpage record, to be exact.
-The request language is defined either by the request URL, e.g. `https://www.contoso.com/es-ES/news` or by a browser cookie, and the corresponding Content page is located.
+The request language is defined either by the request URL, for example, `https://www.contoso.com/es-ES/news` or by a browser cookie, and the corresponding Content page is located.
 The Content page defines both the content and the template, but contains no information on how the content is displayed.
 This is determined by the page template.

 ### Templates

 Besides the content as defined by Copy field of the page, Template can also use other properties such as Title, Summary, Display Date, and others.
-Templates often include **Content Snippets** as re-usable fragments, for example to render some common information such as a copyright message.
+Templates often include **Content Snippets** as reusable fragments, for example to render some common information such as a copyright message.

 Template may use references to elements of the sitemap such as **Web Files**, **Shortcuts**, and **Web Links**.
 Because sitemap elements can be secured, they are validated against the Web Page Access Control Rules.
 For example, if a visitor does not have permissions to access a target page of a shortcut, by default the shortcut will not be rendered.